 Flatheaded Appletree Borer

-Biology: Overwinter as larvae inside tree, and emerge as adult beetles in June-August (northern Utah).
+Two species occur in the Intermountain West, Pacific and appletree flatheaded borers.
+Larvae overwinter inside the tree, and emerge as adult beetles in June-August (northern Utah).
 This insect is usually only a problem on stressed trees (drought, wounding, etc.) or when populations are high in an area.
-All fruit tree varieties are susceptible.
+Apple and peach seedlings have been attacked under these conditions

-Symptoms: Oval-shaped exit holes; frass; loose, dead bark.
-The larvae can eventually girdle trunks which will kill young trees and trees with multiple attacks.
+Oval-shaped exit holes; sawdust-like frass; loose, dead tree bark.
+The larvae can eventually girdle trunks which will kill young trees and heavily-attacked trees.

-Management Considerations: The key to management is to maintain healthy trees.
-Preventive trunk sprays may be necessary to kill hatching larvae.
+The key to management is to maintain healthy trees and remove sources of beetles, such as old orchards.
+Preventive trunk sprays may be necessary to kill larvae before they tunnel into trunks.